COSCUP/coscup2014-website/src/en/contact/index.md

 ## Official Chat Room

 COSCUP IRC channel is hosted on Freenode.
-You may use your favorite IRC software to join [chat.freenode.net#coscup](ircs://chat.freenode.net/coscup).
+You may use your favorite IRC client to join [chat.freenode.net#coscup](ircs://chat.freenode.net/coscup).

 You may also use the [web chat interface](https://webchat.freenode.net/?channels=coscup) provided by Freenode.
 <iframe class="webchat" src="http://webchat.freenode.net?channels=coscup&uio=d4"></iframe>